j-emilsson/pokemon-reddest/README.md

 - ### Purchasable TMs in PokéMarts

+- ### Trade evolutions has been changed to level up evolutions

 - ### Another rival

 - ### Updated power, accuracy, pp and additional effect changes on existing moves to latest gen